ThomasK33/rcpsp.rs/README.md

 # RCPSP.rs

-RCPSP.rs is a tabu search based local-search algorithm for the the Resource-Constrained Project Scheduling Problem in Rust.
+RCPSP.rs is a tabu search-based local-search algorithm for the Resource-Constrained Project Scheduling Problem in Rust.

 ## Installation

 ### Local Dev Container in VS Code

-- TODO: Recommend remote code container extension
+To run this repo inside a dev container, please install the corresponding [Remote Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VS Code and open the repo inside it.
+A corresponding dev container manifest is already defined.

+Please refer to the [official documentation](https://code.visualstudio.com/docs/remote/containers) for more extensive and detailed instructions.

 ### Github Codespaces

-- TODO: Describe how to open repo on Github
+As this project configures a dev container, running a Github Codespace is easily possible.

+To open a cloud-hosted development environment, select the green code button, select "Codespaces," and then select "Create codespace on main."

+This operation will take a couple of minutes, after which one is ready to go.

 ### Local Installation

 - TODO: How to install rust

-- TODO: Recommend VS Code & recommended extension in repo
+- TODO: Recommend VS Code & recommended extension in the repo

 ## Testing